overtone/emacs-live/README.md

 Packs are expected to reside in `~/.emacs.d/packs/` unless you specify them with absolute paths in which case the absolute path with be honoured.

-The user-pack is initially empty, and you're encouraged to copy it to an external directory, fill it out with your own configuration and add it with `live-add-packs`.

 ### Creating your own Packs

 Emacs Live provides a couple of useful helper fns which you can use